matjoeee/matjoeee/README.md

     - AWS Cloud environment setup with Terraform and Ansible for *Cloud for Security, System & Services* subject of 3rd year (Private).
     - Research study on different types of monitoring systems with lab implementation for internship @ [Silta NV](https://silta-ict.be/) of 3rd year (Private). <br>
 ### 3. Personal other projects:
-- Bash and PowerShell scripts for automation on homelab installs and back-ups (Private).
+- [Bash, PowerShell & Docker](https://github.com/matjoeee/Scripting) scripts for automation on homelab installs, back-ups, and tests (Public).
 - Working on [Advent Of Code 2022](https://adventofcode.com/2022) in C and Java for practice (Private).
 - Working on [well-known minigames in C](https://github.com/matjoeee/C-Minigames) for practice (Public).
 - Working on [well-known minigames in Java](https://github.com/matjoeee/Java-Minigames) for practice (Public).